RichardRichter/NLP_Project_1/README.md

 These are required to allow the API to have access to answers for any given year.
 Our tweet_miner function automatically produces both a .json and human-readable .txt output.
 Consequently, our main function simply reads the text that is already outputted to the .txt file.

 Our program was designed to run in the following order:
 - ggapi.pre_ceremony (We dont call this manually.
-We assumed that the grader would call it as it says in the description that it would be run first
+We assumed that the grader would call this on their own as it says in the description that it would be run first.
+It is imperative that this function be called before the autograder is run, or before any calls to the other API functions are made)
 - autograder (Should be run for all years)
 - ggapi.main